Secrets of the Lamp: Reception

+Gene Alloway reviewed the product in a 1994 issue of White Wolf.
+He rated the game at 2 of 5 for Complexity, a 3 for Concepts, and a 4 for Appearance, Playability and Value.
+He stated that it is an "essential supplement for any Al-Qadim campaign", giving it an overall rating of 4.

 Allen Varney reviewed Secrets of the Lamp for Dragon magazine #219 (July 1995).
 He called the sourcebox itself "entertaining" and the poster map of the City of Brass "nice".
 He noted that with the efreet in the adventure scenario falling in love with one of the heroes, that "this kind of thing happens all the time in the Al-Qadim line".
 He comments further on the adventure: "It's all rambunctious excitement and daring exploits, enhanced by fanatic efreet warriors, sparktail scorpions, and the bumbling djinni Hazim the Fool.
 However, the DM should take care to keep things on track, because if the PCs fail, they end up slaves for seven years."
 Of the "Genie Lore" book, Varney comments that "Baur hints at many colorful story possibilities", and states that "We don’t get much more than imaginative hints, but in these quantities that might be all you need.
 Instead of developing one situation, try blitzing the players with a bunch of them.
 It worked fine for the Arabian Nights storytellers, and the modern role-playing gamemaster works very much in their tradition."